 October is typically the hottest month in Botswana, just before the arrival of the summer rains.
 While temperatures can be high, wildlife remains concentrated near remaining water sources, which can result in intense and rewarding game viewing.
 This period suits travellers who prioritise wildlife encounters and are comfortable with warmer conditions.

-November to April – green season and birding paradise
+November to April – green season, birding paradise and lower visitor density

 The green season brings lush landscapes, dramatic skies, and a quieter safari experience with fewer visitors.
 As seasonal water becomes more widespread, wildlife disperses across the landscape, but certain regions excel at this time of year.